 They found an old copy of Final Draft 10 and began to outline.
 Scene after scene came pouring out of the critics who had seen thousands of movies between them.
 It was easier than they thought.
 The dialogue was natural.
 The plot points following just the right cadence.
 It was all coming together.

 The end credits rolled.
-None of them could have anticipated what had just happened.
-It hit them like a wave of memories as the amnesia of time faded away: They had accidentally remade 2001’s The Wedding Planner, shot-for-shot.
+None of them could have anticipated what they just witnessed.
+It hit them like a wave of memories as the amnesia of time faded away: They had just remade 2001’s The Wedding Planner, shot-for-shot.

 It sucked.
 And it was beautiful.